Haniabadr/Image-stitching/README.md

 * then we applied **Homography**
 * after this **image warping** was applied
-* and last step was trimming the black areas resulting from the stitching process around the retina this algorithm can stitch any number of images ,  so for example if you're stitching three images it will stitch first two together then the resulting image will be stitched with the third image
+* and last step was trimming the black areas resulting from the stitching process around the retina

+This algorithm can stitch any number of images ,  so for example if you're stitching three images it will stitch first two together then the resulting image will be stitched with the third image